How to Check if Someone Else is Using Your WhatsApp Account

 How to Enable Two-Factor Authentication in WhatsApp

 If someone has been using your WhatsApp account, you need to lock it down.
 If you’re lucky, it’s a sibling or partner spying on what you’re doing.
 If you’re not so fortunate, it could be a hacker stealing your contacts and data and wreaking havoc with your social life.
 Either way, you need to lock it down by turning on two-factor authentication.

 WhatsApp doesn’t use passwords.
 Instead, you need to enable two-factor authentication.
-That way, anyone who tries to log in will need to enter a verification code.
+That way, anyone trying to log in must enter a verification code.

-Once set, every time you open WhatsApp, you will need to enter that PIN code to authenticate.
+Once set, you need to enter that PIN code to authenticate every time you open WhatsApp.
 Make sure the PIN isn’t something obvious that others could choose.
 After completing the above steps, you have secured your WhatsApp account even further.

 WhatsApp is a very secure app but is only as safe as you keep it.
 Using two-factor authentication is a viable way to lock down your account if someone has been accessing it.

 What can I do if I’ve lost access to my WhatsApp account?

 Chances are that a hacker has taken over your account.
 When this happens, you can’t log in, and all of your account information is in the hands of the hacker.
 Getting your account back can be complicated.
 Fortunately, you can still reclaim your WhatsApp account.

 I received a text verification code from WhatsApp.
 Does that mean someone is using my account?